Lotus-Gaming-DE/wcr-api/README.md

 The `pip-audit` hook scans `requirements.txt` and outputs a column formatted report.
-It installs `pip-audit[cyclonedx]` and `cyclonedx-bom` so CI can also generate a CycloneDX SBOM.
+It installs `pip-audit[cyclonedx]` and `cyclonedx-bom` so CI can generate a CycloneDX software bill of materials.
+Continuous integration runs `cyclonedx-bom` after the audit step to create `sbom.xml` and uploads the file as a build artifact.

 Continuous integration runs the same hooks.
 The Snyk token must be defined as a repository secret.
 Pull requests from forks don't receive